On this page, we’ve gathered the most common questions from speakers about planning their sessions. If we’ve missed something, just ask us.

 We’d like to make sure that all speakers have complete profiles on the AMICAL site.
 Find your session on the schedule and click on your name.
 If your profile is missing a photo, brief bio, or links to social media (if you use any), we’d like you to update your profile before the conference.
 A completed profile will allow your peers to identify you at the Conference and get in touch with you afterwards.
 If you don’t already have an account on the AMICAL site, you can sign up for one.

-If you want to use AMICAL’s logo in your presentation, you can find high-quality images on our Brand assets
+We encourage you to incorporate the logo of the AMICAL 2020 Conference in your presentation.
+It’s available in color, black and white.
+If you want to use AMICAL’s logo, you can find high-quality images on our Brand assets page.